brenns10/brennan.io/projects.md

 in MIPS assembly.
 In addition to serving static pages, it also comes with "dynamic content" courtesy of a Brainf*** interpreter also written in assembly.

-A GitHub link will be available once the project report is submitted, May 1.
+A GitHub link will be available once the project report is graded, sometime after May 1.

 ## Works in Progress